Carl Zimmer Workshop

 The article:

 Questions to consider: What in the paper is in the article?
 What is missing?
 How does the article go beyond the paper?
 How does the article portray the way scientists work?
 What key concepts are required to understand the research?
-How does the article engage with the huge popular interest in whales and animal communication?
+How does the article address the emotionally charged issues at play for the patients who may or may not benefit from the work?

 WRITING ASSIGNMENT